jocabundus/larry-the-dinosaur-3/README.md

 Yes, but…

 Larry the Dinosaur 3 was never finished, and this version was not polished for
-release: there are a number of bugs and some missing files (e.g., sounds).
+release: there are a number of bugs still present, and a few more added during the porting process.

 That being said, it's possible to play through most of the levels, and it's still quite a bit of fun!